-If the fuel remaining in the tank drops to about 13 L (3.4 US gal, 2.9 Imp gal), the lowest fuel level segment and the fuel warning indicator begin to blink, and the buzzer sounds intermittently.
+If the fuel remaining in the tank drops to about 13 L (3.4 US gal, 2.9 Imp gal), the lowest two fuel level segments, the fuel warning indicator, and the "WARNING" indicator light all begin to blink.
+The buzzer also starts sounding intermittently.